-Our investment policies and strategies are subject to change, depending on regulatory, economic and market conditions and our then-existing or anticipated financial condition and operating requirements, including our current and future tax positions.
+Our investment policies and strategies are subject to change, depending on business needs and regulatory, economic and market conditions and our then-existing or anticipated financial condition and operating requirements, including our current and future tax positions.
 The investments held at our insurance subsidiaries are also subject to insurance regulatory requirements applicable to such insurance subsidiaries.
+For example, regulatory requirements address the types of assets that may be reported as admitted assets for statutory reporting purposes and limit how a mortgage insurer may invest its contingency reserve.

 Oversight responsibility of our investment portfolio rests with management, and allocations are set by periodic asset allocation studies, calibrated by risk and after-tax return considerations.
 The risks we consider include, among others, duration, convexity, liquidity, market, sector, structural, interest rate and credit risks.
-As of December 31, 2021, we internally managed 8.0% of the investment portfolio (the portion of the portfolio largely consisting of U.S. Treasury securities, money market funds, equities and certain exchange-traded funds), with the remainder primarily managed by three external managers.
+As of December 31, 2022, we internally managed 10% of the investment portfolio (the portion of the portfolio largely consisting of U.S. Treasury securities, money market funds, equities, mortgage insurance-linked notes and other mortgage related assets, and certain exchange-traded funds), with the remainder primarily managed by three external managers.
 External managers are selected by management based primarily upon their ability to meet our investment goals and objectives, based upon factors such as historical returns and the stability of their management teams.
 Management's selections of external managers are presented to, approved and monitored by the Finance and Investment Committee of our board of directors.

-At December 31, 2021, our investment portfolio had a cost basis of \$6.3 billion and a carrying value of \$6.6 billion.
-At December 31, 2021, 95.5% of our investment portfolio was rated investment grade.
-The weighted-average duration of the assets in our investment portfolio as of December 31, 2021 was 4.5 years.
+At December 31, 2022, our investment portfolio, including securities loaned to third-party borrowers under securities lending agreements, had a cost basis of \$6.4 billion and a carrying value of \$5.8 billion.
+At December 31, 2022, 95% of our investment portfolio was rated investment grade.
+The weighted-average duration of the assets in our investment portfolio as of December 31, 2022, was 4.4 years.
 For additional information about our investment portfolio, see "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Investment Portfolio," as well as Notes 5 and 6 of Notes to Consolidated Financial Statements.